openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-architecture.rst

 2022-11-29
 ==========

-* Removed disclaimer about provisional ADRs (all have since been accepted)
+* Removed disclaimer about provisional ADRs (all have since been accepted) and added follow-up work in References

 2022-07-11
 ==========